IdoSabach/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-The classic game that everyone loves, built by pub/sub architecture with factory and IIFE functions to strengthen my control of these important tools.
+Tic Tac Toe, a classic everyone knows... built using the PubSub architecture, Factory functions and IIFE all to reinforce my understanding with these core concepts.
 Enjoy!

 https://idosabach.github.io/Tic-Tac-Toe/